cu-swe4s-fall-2023/assignment-2-python-refresher-ggionet1/README.md

 ## Purpose of the project
-The goal was to extract information about the number of fires in a given country according to our data.
+The goal was to extract information about the number of fires in a given country according to our data and output a given summary if requested.
+The summaries available are mean, median, and standard deviation (std_dev).

 This software can also be used to search through any csv to output values from a desired column, conditionally based on the values from another column in the dataset.